-©Copyright 2004, by the American Society of Radiologic Technologist.
+©Copyright 2009, by the American Society of Radiologic Technologist.
 All rights reserved.
-Request to reprint all or part of this document is prohibited without advance written permission of the ASRT.
+The ASRT prohibits reprinting all or part of this document without advance written permission granted by this organization.
 Send reprint requests to the ASRT Education Department at the above address.